eslint/eslint.org/src/content/drafts/custom-formatter-blog-post.md

 ### 2. Create the Custom Formatter

-Custom formatters are just JavaScript functions that take a `results` object and optional `context` object as arguments and return a string as an output.
+Custom formatters are just JavaScript functions that receive a `results` object and optional `context` object as arguments and return a string as an output.
 In the custom formatter we'll make in this post, we'll just use the `results` argument.
 The `results` argument contains array of all the ESLint results.